 Everything to Know About the Pediatric Cath Lab

 According to the Centers for Disease Control and Prevention, every year 40,000 babies are born with congenital heart defects.
-Depending on the severity of the defect, doctors can repair some conditions through diagnostic and interventional cardiac procedures, including structural heart repairs performed in a catherization, or cath, lab.
+Depending on the severity of the defect, doctors can repair some conditions through diagnostic and interventional cardiac procedures, including structural heart repairs performed in a catheterization, or cath, lab.
 These minimally invasive procedures are done without opening a patient’s chest.
 Instead, a cardiologist accesses the heart by inserting a thin plastic tube called a catheter into a patient’s blood vessels in the leg or neck.

-Ochsner Health System has a pediatric interventional cath lab at its flagship campus Ochsner Medical Center – New Orleans, which further enhances Ochsner’s capabilities to provide high quality care for heart patients of all ages.
+Ochsner Health has a pediatric interventional cath lab at its flagship campus Ochsner Medical Center – New Orleans, which further enhances Ochsner’s capabilities to provide high quality care for heart patients of all ages.

 Here are some common questions that parents have about a pediatric cath lab: